thinktandem/thinktandem.io/src/content/articles/lando-rc2.md

 #### Dynamic service commands

-Sometimes you have, need or want a single command that can be used on a user-specified service.
+Sometimes you have, need, or want a single command that can be used on a user-specified service.
 In these situations you can tell Lando to set the service with an option.

 Note that the `:` prefix is what tells Lando to use an option instead of a literal string.
 Also note that you should be careful to avoid collisions between options *you* specify and options the *underlying command* does.